 - An intravenous line will be set up by the anaesthetist if you don’t have one already

-- The anaesthetist will then administer the regional anaesthetic which is usually a spinal or spinal with epidural anaesthetic.
+- The anaesthetist will then administer the regional anaesthetic which is usually spinal or spinal with epidural anaesthetic.
 A spinal anaesthetic is considered safer than a general anaesthetic.
-Also you can see you baby immediately after birth and your husband can stay with in theatre.
+Also, you can see your baby immediately after birth and your husband can stay with you in theatre.

 - If it is an emergency Caesarean section and you have been in labour with an epidural in place as this will usually be used instead.

 - Once the anaesthetic is working I or my surgical assistant will catheterise your bladder.
 This will usually be done usually before you ‘go to sleep’ if you have a general anaesthetic.